 Phone Calls & Phone Usage Policy

 All phone calls from jail are with a pre-paid phone card or account, or are collect calls .
-These phone calls are usually more costly than regular phone calls.
+These phone calls are usually more expensive than regular phone calls.
 There are certain restrictions about when and how often you can use the phone, but you should keep in mind that you are just one of many people who want to talk to their loved ones.
 If you break the rules, an inmate’s phone privileges may be limited or eliminated completely.

 The Jackson County Detention Center phone number is: 816-881-3000